LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Passwordless Login Verification (GET)
+#### Passwordless Login Verification (GET)

 This API is used to verify the Passwordless Login verification link.

-Note: If you are using Passwordless Login by Phone you will need to use the Passwordless Login Phone Verification API
+> **Note:** If you are using Passwordless Login by Phone you will need to use the Passwordless Login Phone Verification API.